PhilippeGauthier/osmosisinthetrees/content/collections/information/ticket-info.md

     content:
       -
         type: text
-        text: 'An ID that matches your ticket will be required for entry.
+        text: 'Entry requires an ID that matches your ticket.
 If you use a different name than your ID, please be able to show the purchase confirmation email.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: "We have a limited number of discounted tickets available for those experiencing economic hardship.
+        text: "We have a limited number of discounted tickets for those experiencing economic hardship.
 If the price of admission is prohibitive to your attendance and you'd like to come, please reach out.
 We’d love to have you."
   -
     type: paragraph
     content: